gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

-Mama Roo would have insisted if it was almost anyone else---she was as proud as a lion when it came to keeping house---but Gumption was practically almost family and somehow Special Leaf always made people feel comfortable when no one else could.
+Mama Roo would have insisted if it was almost anyone else---she was as proud as a lion when it came to keeping house---but Gumption was practically almost family and Special Leaf somehow always made people feel comfortable.

 "Can I walk Gumption home?"
 Maddy asked her mother as casually as she could.